-The Community and Vocational Committee is the well-known face of Rotary which involves giving help and assistance to the aged; the handicapped; the infirm; young people and those in need, either directly or through other local charitable organisations.
+The Community and Vocational Committee is the well-known face of Rotary which involves giving help and assistance to the aged; those with disabilities or infirmities; young people and those in need, either directly or through other local charitable organisations.

 Firstly it is our intention to continue with:

 a.
-Raising funds at the Canal Day on 5 October to support Katharine House Hospice and other local charities.
+Raising funds at the Canal Day to support Katharine House Hospice and other local charities.

 b.
 The Xmas street organ charity collection at Sainsburys and Tesco and hopefully Aldi during December.
 Dates have yet to be agreed.